 Whether you are running DIY customer surveys for tactical or strategic purposes, ponder these 9 areas and discuss them with your team.

 How will you embed operations data such as incident numbers and product information into your DIY customer surveys?
-For customer interfacing teams such as tech support, help desk, and consumer affairs, to be able to analyze the results in a meaningful way, you need operations data alongside your customer satisfaction scores.
+For customer interfacing teams such as tech support, help desk, and consumer affairs, you need operations data alongside your customer satisfaction scores.
 This way, you’ll know where to make changes and for whom.

 Response and Completion Rates

-Find out whether your DIY customer survey platform supports code integration.
-And find out whether it can trigger actions that combine priority codes into your survey and auto email them to your customers as well.
+Find out whether your DIY customer survey platform supports triggering actions that place priority codes into your survey and auto emails them to your customers as well.

 How will you ensure your surveys are relevant to each customer?
 This means that customers only see questions pertinent to them.
 How will you make your question flow feel customized and enjoyable?
 For this, you need dynamic logic so that different experiences result in different questions.

 Who will stay on top of your day-to-day DIY survey management?
-To ensure customers who’ve had multiple interactions with you aren’t bombarded by surveys, and to implement your reminder email campaign correctly, you need to run suppression files.
+To ensure customers who’ve had multiple interactions aren’t bombarded by surveys, you need to run suppression files.
 You’ll also want to test different approaches to your email invites and website popups to ensure an optimal response.
 Exporting data, cleaning data…it all takes time.

 Direct, Non-Survey Feedback

 How will you capture direct feedback outside your survey?
-Sometimes customers are willing to give feedback but don’t want to take your survey, they’d prefer to simply respond to an email.
-Whether they don’t have the time or the inclination for the structure of a survey, you’re losing out on valuable data if you don’t give them the ability to respond directly.
+Sometimes customers are willing to give feedback but don’t want to take your survey.
+They’d prefer to simply respond to an email.
+Whether they don’t have the time or the inclination for your survey, you’ll lose valuable data unless they can respond to you directly.

 Who will do the analysis and how?
 Will you run correlation analysis to weight your scores by the elements that matter most?
 What kind of analyses will you run to determine the causes driving your outcomes?
 Often, the keys to causality are in the text responses to your open-ended questions.
 Here, even if you have text analytics, you’ll want to code the data.